julienlargetpiet/fulgurance/README.md

 <h3>#Usage</h3>
 <div class="Div"><code>template &lt;typename T, typename T2&gt; std::vector&lt;bool&gt; comp2(const std::vector&lt;T&gt; &x, const std::vector&lt;T2&gt; &x2) </code></div>
 <h3>#Description</h3>
 <p>Returns a boolean vector of 2 stl vectors that will be compared elements by elements.
 The vectors should not necessarily be the same size.
-The output boolean vector will be the same size as the first stl vector argument.</p>
+The output boolean vector will be the same size as the first stl vector argument.
+This is the prefered way when there are only 2 vectors to compare, compared to using Compv class.</p>
 <h3>#Arguments</h3>
 <table><tr><th>Name</th><th>Definition</th></tr><tr><th>
 x </th><th> is an stl vector </th></tr>